xyproto/simplebolt/README.md

 Testing
 -------

-Redis must be up and running locally for the `go test` tests to work.
+Bolt must be up and running locally for the `go test` tests to work.

 Version, license and author